prp-e/date-time-api/README.md

 ```bash
 ~$ ruby api.rb -p 4567
 ```
 note that 4567 is default port of sinatra, but you can change it.
-Now, you can run `test.rb` and `test2.rb` to see how the API works.
+Now, you can run `test.rb`, `test2.rb` and `test3.rb` to see how the API works.

 ## How to write a test?